langur

 source code

-Langur source code is always UTF-8.
+Langur source code is pure UTF-8.
 Anything else would be uncivilized (see UTF-8 Everywhere).
-A BOM (code point FEFF) is not allowed.
-At least some Linux shells (maybe all?) would miss a shebang line if a BOM were present.
+Surrogate codes (from UTF-16) are not allowed and a BOM (code point FEFF) is not allowed.
+The shell may miss a shebang line if a BOM were present.

-Note that using Windows line returns (CR/LF combination) in langur source code was removed as of 0.7, in favor of Linux line endings (LF only), which most operating systems use, anyway.
+Windows line endings (CR/LF combination) cannot be used in langur source code, in favor of Linux line endings (LF only), which most operating systems use, anyway.
 Any decent plain text editor will allow you to specify the type of line endings to use.
-On Windows, I found Notepad++ useful, and there are plenty of others, I'm sure.
+On Windows, Notepad++ seems to be useful, and there are surely plenty of others.
 Notepad, which comes with Windows, is not useful in this regard, and will not break at a line feed.

 shebang